Start Your Montana LLC in just a Few Minutes

-This is probably the biggest benefit to incorporating.
-It means that creditors can’t touch your personal money.
+This is probably the biggest benefit that people think of when registering as an LLC in Montana.
+Operating as an LLC means that once you pay your filing fee and get approved for a Montana LLC, creditors can’t touch your personal money.
 A lawsuit against your business can only request payments from your corporation, not your personal account.
-That means you’re protecting your home, car, property and bank account.
+That means you’re protecting your home, car, boat, real estate, and bank account.

 If you ever file personal bankruptcy, a court could rule that you must liquidate your business to pay your creditors.
-If your business is incorporated, you won’t have to do that.
-Incorporating protects your business.
+If your business is Montana-registered as an LLC, you won’t have to do that regardless of what happens.

 Let Us Help You!